This purse knitting pattern was dreamt up by me after I fell in love with garter stitch.

 Row 8 – Knit all stitches

 Repeat these 2 rows until there are 35 stitches on the needles.
-You should be a triangle on your needles.
-Leave the live stitches on your needles, leave a 3-inch tail before cutting off the yarn.
+You should have a triangle on your needles.
+Leave the live stitches on your needles.
+Measure a 3-inch tail before cutting off the yarn.

 Knit all rows until the body measures 25 cm.